 Gregory L. Doll is a trial lawyer with 22 years of experience.
 He believes in the power and integrity of our jury system and routinely tries cases for companies of all sizes.
 As lead counsel, he has achieved victories in numerous high stakes jury trials, as well as arbitrations and bet-the-company injunctive relief proceedings, solidifying the firm's reputation as one of LA's premier trial boutiques.
 His successes include:

-- Defense verdict and cross-claim verdict after a seven-day jury trial in San Bernardino on behalf of computer and printer manufacturer involving a variety of contract and tort claims;
+- Plaintiff and cross-defendant verdict and cross-claim verdict after a seven-day jury trial in San Bernardino on behalf of international computer and printer manufacturer involving a variety of contract and tort claims;

-- Defense verdict after a six-day bench trial in Oakland on behalf of major online marketplace involving alleged Proposition 65 violations;
+- Defense verdict after a six-day bench trial in Oakland in a case involving alleged consumer statutory violations;

 - Defense verdict after a week-long federal jury trial in Los Angeles on behalf former NBA players sued for breach of contract and fraud;